Elements-Agency/benjaminjyoung/content/artwork/howards-hills/index.md

 * Featured in the [1st Annual Juried ActLoCLE Exhibit](https://www.actlocle.org/).
 * Featured in the [2024 Patina Resident Artist Exhibit](https://www.facebook.com/events/512553025101953) at Patina Arts Centre.
+* Featured in the New Artist Showcase at [The Hub Art Factory](https://www.thehubcanton.com).

 ## Charity ##